 Aron Beezley is the co-leader of Bradley’s Government Contracts Practice Group.
-Ranked nationally in Government Contracts Law by Chambers in 2019-2021, named one of the “Top Attorneys Under 40” nationwide and a “Rising Star” in Government Contracts Law by Law360 in 2016, and listed in Washington, D.C.
-Super Lawyers as a “Rising Star” in Government Contracts Law in 2014-2017, Aron’s vast experience includes representation of government contractors in a variety of industries and in all aspects of the government-contracting process, including negotiation, award, performance and termination.
+Ranked nationally in Government Contracts Law by Chambers in 2019-2021, named one of the “Top Attorneys Under 40” nationwide in Government Contracts Law by Law360 in 2016-2017, and listed in Washington, D.C.
+Super Lawyers as a “Rising Star” in Government Contracts Law in 2014-2021, Aron’s vast experience includes representation of government contractors in numerous industries and in all aspects of the government-contracting process, including negotiation, award, performance and termination.

-Having litigated some of the most high-profile and noteworthy government contracts cases in recent years, his practice is particularly focused on the litigation of contract claims and bid protests before the U.S. Court of Federal Claims, the U.S. Court of Appeals for the Federal Circuit, the Government Accountability Office (GAO), and the Boards of Contract Appeals.
+Having litigated some of the most high-profile and noteworthy government contracts cases in recent years, Aron's practice is particularly focused on the litigation of contract claims and bid protests before the U.S. Court of Federal Claims, the U.S. Court of Appeals for the Federal Circuit, the Government Accountability Office (GAO), and the Boards of Contract Appeals.
 In this connection, Law360 noted that his “work on high-stakes government contracts litigation has included some of the most consequential recent decisions in the area…” Law360 has also remarked that Aron “has racked up victories for clients in challenges to government contract awards, including Integrated Nuclear Productions Solutions’ successful bid protest of a $22.8 billion Department of Energy deal…”

-Prior to going into private practice, Aron received his LL.M in Government Contracts Law from The George Washington University Law School and served as a judicial extern to the Hon.
-Susan G. Braden, the current Chief Judge of the U.S. Court of Federal Claims, where he assisted in handling a variety of cases in the government contracts context.
+Aron received his LL.M. in Government Contracts Law from The George Washington University Law School.
+Aron also served as a judicial extern to the Hon.
+Susan G. Braden, the former Chief Judge of the U.S. Court of Federal Claims, where he assisted in handling a variety of cases in the government contracts context.

-Aron currently serves on both the Law360 Government Contracts Editorial Advisory Board and the PubKLaw Advisory Board, and he recently served as a judicial extern to the Hon.
-William McCurine, Jr. at the U.S. District Court for the Southern District of California.

-In addition to his extensive government contracts practice, Aron is a prolific author of articles on legal issues affecting government contractors.
-He also is a frequent speaker on – and regularly is quoted by news outlets about – legal issues impacting government contractors.
+Aron currently serves on both the Law360 Government Contracts Editorial Advisory Board and the PubKLaw Advisory Board, and he recently served as a vice chair of the ABA Bid Protest Committee.
+Additionally, Aron is a prolific author of articles on legal issues affecting government contractors.
+He is also a frequent speaker on – and regularly is quoted by news outlets about – legal issues impacting government contractors.